->The rider does not assist with taking the horse to or from pasture areas for any reason.
-Nor can the rider even walk part way out there with you for any reason.
-ETP Staff member, horse leaders, other designated personal are only ones allowed to take horses to and from their pasture areas
+>The rider does not assist with taking the horse to or from pasture areas for any reason; nor can the rider walk part way out there with you for any reason.
+ETP Staff members, horse leaders, and other designated personnel are the only ones allowed to take horses to and from their pasture areas.

->Riders may assist with taking their horse to or from the stall with a staff member or horse leader present with them
+>Riders may assist with taking their horse to or from the stall with a staff member or horse leader present with them.

->Riders may not enter the arena without the Instructor present in the area, in case of an emergency were to happen
+>Riders may not enter the arena without the Instructor present in the area, in case an emergency occurs.